-2. Why is it that groups of bystanders don't help someone in need?
+2. What are some reasons bystanders might think they shouldn't help someone in need?

-- · Might they assume someone else will do it? - · If it's a bullying situation, could they be afraid of being targeted themselves? - Sam Trammell discusses the feeling of knowing something was wrong, but not doing anything about it.
+- · Might they assume someone else will do it? - If it's a bullying situation, could they be afraid of being targeted themselves? - Sam Trammell discusses the feeling of knowing something was wrong, but not doing anything about it.
 Have you ever felt that way?

 3. What is "diffusion of responsibility"?
+How does it relate to Neiko's analogy about Superman and Batman?

-- Does it mean that in a time of crisis, people tend to defer responsibility to others? - In the comical analogy Neiko uses in his video, what would happen if Superman and Batman both waited for the other to do something before deciding to take action? - Have you ever noticed yourself waiting for someone else to respond to a situation that makes you uncomfortable?
+- Does it mean that in a time of crisis, people often don't help because they assume that someone else will do it? - What would happen if Superman and Batman both waited for the other to do something before deciding whether or not to save people? - Have you ever noticed yourself waiting for someone else to respond to a situation that makes you uncomfortable?